VictorHachard/VictorHachard.github.io/note.md

 # Notes

-I work on think from time to time, when I understand something that I know I will forget I publish them here.
+Whenever I come across an insight that I anticipate forgetting, I make sure to share it here.
 If you have learn something, that's great.
 If you're an inspiration, that's better.

 &nbsp;